Kelly Slater Diet – A key driver of his success?

 In 2014, in response to the ever-increasing number of artificial, high-sugar energy drinks, Kelly Slater launched the drink PURPS.
 It’s a healthy alternative to the high sugar drink options available, consisting of six purple super fruits.
 It is loaded with antioxidants and a plethora of vitamins and minerals.

 Kelly Slater on The Chia Co and Chai Pod

 Food Combining & Fasting

-After reading on the impact of food combining and how certain types of food digest in the body, Kelly pas attention to what foods he eats simultaneously.
+After reading up on the impact of food combining and how certain types of food digest in the body, Kelly pays attention to what foods he eats simultaneously.
 When in serious contest or health mode he mentions not mixing protein and carbs, as they both require different acids and alkalis to digest in your stomach.
 He also extends this to combining certain types of fruit, trying not to mix citrus and non-acidic fruits such as a grapefruit with an apple.

 Kelly Slater on Diet, Exercise and Winning

 A lot of my injuries come from stiffness, imbalances

 Creating a good range of motion in your body is vital for anyone looking to maintain and preserve their fitness.
 Any repetitive motion will cause strain on the body and often not equal parts which can lead to injury.
 Kelly has been known to flow in and out of yoga throughout his career, falling back on it as a method to bring that range of motion and concentration back to his body and mind.
 But it is not just the physical practice of yoga that he enjoys.
 He relishes what yoga teaches about mindfulness and expectation.
 It helps him to keep an open mind.

 It’s hard to go through life and not get stuck in patterns.
 I think that’s when you grow old.
 When your mind is not expanding and staying open, you really age, physically as well.

 I wanna have longevity.
 I wanna be 80 years old and be really strong and fit.